 More seriously, I have never been more moved by a podcast episode—indeed, I’ve never before been moved at all—than the interview with James Coates’ wife, Erin.
 To say that her courage, fortitude, and faithfulness is inspiring would be inadequate.
 It puts many of us, most of us, to shame.
 That episode was followed up by a thought-provoking conversation with Joe Boot of the Ezra Institute.

-About a quarter of the way through the conversation Tom mentioned that some pastors from Canada (they are not named) had contacted himself and Jared about their treatment of Coates’ case in Alberta.
+About a quarter of the way through the conversation Tom mentioned that some pastors from Canada (they are not named) had contacted him about their treatment of Coates’ case in Alberta.
 Their contention, in part, was that the issues surrounding Coates are not really religious liberty issues but matters of public safety.
 What’s more, the infamous Bill C-6, which would amend the criminal code to prohibit “conversion therapy,” will soon enough create serious issues for Canadian Christians.
 They must save their energy for that battle, the real battle, they said.

 This got me thinking.
 We’ve heard this kind of objection, this plea for caution and restraint, before.
 We hear it all the time now.
 This was the plea of many evangelicals throughout John MacArthur’s legal battles with the state of California over COVID-19 restrictions.
 However sympathetic they were to MacArthur’s cause, they urged that socio-political capital should be conserved for [insert big issue to come].

 This basic position, putting aside for a moment boilerplate Romans 13 objections, seems to take on one of three forms:

 - Don’t sweat the small stuff.
 Also, unity!

 - Surely, it’s not as bad as you say.
 Save your energy.
 Amass and conserve your social capital for the bigger fight that is, they assure us, near but definitely not here yet.